Search

 • If You have personal insurance that covers theft, damage or involuntary and accidental parting for Your cell phone, this benefit reimburses You for the deductible portion of Your cell phone insurance.

-• If You do not have personal insurance, the benefit reimburses up to $250.00 per claim as determined by your benefit administrator with a maximum of two (2) claims and $250.00 per twelve (12) month period.
+• If You do not have personal insurance, the benefit reimburses up to $250.00 per claim as determined by your benefit administrator with a maximum of two (2) claims and $250.00 per twelve (12) month period. - Are there contribution limits?

 Individuals with single coverage may contribute up to $3,500 in 2019 and individuals with family coverage may contribute up to $7,000 in 2019.
 Eligible individuals that are age 55 and older may make HSA catch-up contributions up to $1,000.